 First order of business – shattering the Peaky Blinders Thomas Shelby dream

-Terribly sorry, but it has to be done to save anyone from potential disappointment:
+Terribly sorry, but it has to be done to save you from the shock and disappointment:

 Junior leagues, small potatoes

-The kids aren’t alright
+The kids certainly aren’t alright

-“My suits are on the house… or the house burns down." - Thomas Shelby
+“My suits are on the house… or the house burns down.”

-One thing we can seek comfort in is the fact that the Peaky Blinders were dapper to the very end.
-Tailored suits - uncommon for gangs at the time.
+One thing we can seek comfort in is the fact that the Peaky Blinders gang were dapper to the very end – something the name Tommy Shelby has become synonymous with.
+Tailored suits (which were uncommon for gangs at the time).
 Bell-bottom trousers.
 Overcoats upon overcoats.
 Silk scarfs.
 Steel-toed leather boots.
-And of course, the flat caps with razors sewed in to restructure the faces of would-be assailants via slashing or headbutting, essentially blinding them.
+And of course, the flat caps, famously paired with razors sewed in to restructure the faces of would-be assailants; via slashing or headbutting, essentially blinding them.

 Bigs did fuck smalls

-Soon after, the Sabini gang (portrayed in the second season) made a move on Kimber and the Birmingham Boys, establishing themselves as king shit of Central England.
+Soon after, the Sabini rival gang (portrayed in the second season) made a move on Kimber and the Birmingham Boys, establishing themselves as king shit of Central England.
 The latter slinked away in their hidey holes when they were faced by a more dominant criminal force.
 Heavy lies the crown, as they say.
 And if you can’t bear the brunt of the weight, someone else will.

 The Peaky Blinders faded into the margins of history, gangs no longer identifying under the namesake.
-Former members grew ashamed of their actions as they aged, according to Chinn.
-The term "peaky blinders" became the generic term to describe violent street youth.
+Years later, former members grew ashamed of their actions with old, according to Chinn.
+The term “Peaky Blinders” or to be a “Peaky Blinder” eventually became nothing more than a generic term describing violent street youth.